JANUARY 19 TO MARCH 4, 2023

 From January 19, the Galerie de l’Institut presents a selection of lithographs and etchings by Paul Delvaux (1897-1994).

-Finally, Paul Delvaux illustrates two books:
+Finally, Paul Delvaux illustrated two books:

-The second, Construction d'un temple en ruine à la déesse de Vanadé (Paris, galerie Le Bateau Lavoir éditeur, 1975) includes texts by Alain Robbe-Grillet, one of the creators of the Nouveau Roman, Delvaux engraved eleven etchings for this work.
+The second, Construction d’un temple en ruine à la déesse de Vanadé (Paris, galerie Le Bateau Lavoir éditeur, 1975) includes texts by Alain Robbe-Grillet, one of the creators of the Nouveau Roman; Delvaux engraved eleven etchings for this work.